Skip to content

 Table of Contents

-If you are a business in England, you must understand the trade mark registration process before seeking to register an abandoned trade mark.
-If you do not complete the correct procedures, the UK Intellectual Property Office (IPO) may reject your trade mark application.
+If you are a business in the UK, you must understand the trade mark registration process before seeking to register an abandoned trade mark.
+If you do not complete the correct procedures, your application may not be able to achieve registration.
 In this article, we will discuss the requirements and the process involved in registering an abandoned trade mark in the UK.

 Front page of publication